 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-Your Rights Of Access, Correction, Erasure And Restriction
+Your Rights of Access, Correction, Erasure and Restriction

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your working relationship with us.